ralna/GALAHAD/doc/Python/reg.rst

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@stfc.ac.uk>`_ and `Nick Gould <nick.gould@stfc.ac.uk>`_

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there is a single package designed to find a local minimizer of a sum-of-squares function whose variables may take any values and a second that targets linear problems with simple bounds on the variables.
+Currently there eight packages designed to find a global minimizer of a variety of regularized quadratic functions

 .. toctree::
    :maxdepth: 1
    :caption: Contents
    :titlesonly:

+   TRS - global minization of a quadratic function within an ellipsoid using matrix factorization <trs>
+   RQS - global minization of a regularized quadratic function using matrix factorization <rqs>
-   BLLS - bound-constrained linear least-squares using a preconditioned, projected-gradient method <blls>
+   LSTR - global minization of a linear least-squares objective using an iterative method <lstr>
-   NLS - unconstrained local nonlinear least-squares using a regularization method<nls>
+   GLTR - global minization of a quadratic function within an ellipsoid using an iterative method <gltr>

 References
 ^^^^^^^^^^